Muqtadir27/Google-Capstone-Project-Cyclistic-Bike-Case-Study/README.md

 Launch weekend and summer-focused campaigns to attract casual riders.

-Highlight benefits of annual membership like cost savings, unlimited rides, and convenience in messaging.
+Highlight the benefits of annual membership, like cost savings, unlimited rides, and convenience in messaging.

 #### Incentive & Loyalty Programs ####